 K.’s mom and stepdad have a horse ranch halfway between Corvallis and Albany.
-It consists of a beautiful brand-new horse barn with stables and an arena, a beautiful brand-new hay barn, and an ugly and poorly-made prefab house.
+It consists of a beautiful horse barn with stables and an arena, a beautiful hay barn, and a poorly-made prefab house.
 To get to their ranch you take a dirt road, and then turn onto a second dirt road.
 Their next-door neighbor is a marijuana farm.
 It’s a field surrounded by razor wire filled with randomly-arranged rusting shipping containers.
 That’s where they grow the pot.
 It’s an indoor farm.
 Other neighbors include hops ranches (in the winter, just a latticework of poles and wires) and hazelnut orchards (filled with stubby, wizened hazelnut trees).

 There are ancient, enormous oak trees here and there.
 Until Westward Expansion the Willamette Valley was “oak savanna,” i.e., rolling grassland with occasional oak trees Most of the old ones have been cut down by now.
 There are poplars: tall, narrow trees, with the weirdest aspect ratio of any tree I’ve ever seen.
 They look like telephone poles with branches combed up.
 There’s a marionberry orchard nearby—marionberries being some sort of weird indigenous Oregon berry.

 There’s a family of bobcats in K.’s neighborhood.
 Her stepdad keeps seeing them.
-Her stepdad also saw a field full of elks grazing the other day.
+He saw a field full of elks grazing the other day.
 K. and I saw an elk skeleton driving down from the mountains.
 At least that’s what I think it was: it was way too big to be a deer, and it had these enormous fins sticking out of the back of its vertebrae, like a cow.
 There were no legs or skull.
 Just the skeleton of its abdomen.
 Totally clean.
 Totally undisturbed.
 It must have been shot and cleaned by a hunter.

 We ate lunch at the house of a family friend (of mine) who’s a biochemistry professor at Oregon State.
 His daughter-in-law brought bear sausage.
 Her father had unexpectedly shot a black bear this fall.
 I’ve never eaten bear before.
 The sausage was delicious but I couldn’t taste the bear; it was too disguised (intentionally) by the spices.
 After lunch, as we were driving up into the mountains, we passed a flock of wild turkeys waddling through a residential neighborhood in Philomath.
 (Actual name of a town.
 The daughter-in-law who brought the bear sausage is from there.)
 I’ve seen plenty of wild turkeys, but these turkeys were big and beautiful.
 I stopped just to look at them.
 They were the most beautiful wild turkeys I’ve ever seen.